fo76utils/fo76utils/doc/esmview.md

 * **R cccc:xxxxxxxx**: Find next reference to form ID in field cccc.
 * **R \*:xxxxxxxx**: Find next reference to form ID.
 * **S pattern**: Find next record with EDID matching pattern.
+* **W**: View the model (MODL) of the current record, if present.
+This command is not available if esmview is built without SDL support.
+Pressing H while in the NIF viewer prints the list of keyboard controls, Esc returns to the esmview console.
 * **Q** or **Ctrl-D**: Quit.

 ##### Mouse controls